 Rosacea is a common skin condition that causes excessive facial flushing, redness, and sometimes tiny pimples.

-Triggers can stem from sunlight to stress, or even certain foods and beverages.
+Rosacea triggers can stem from sunlight to stress, or even certain foods and beverages.

 Rosacea is normally treated with medications to help prevent the vessels under the skin from dilating and causing redness and flushing, as well as creams to help clear the blemishes.